cheery/textended-edit/README.md

 ## Screenshots

+Here's the same structure, first with default layouting...

 ![python mode off](screenshots/python-mode-off.png)

+Next with python layouting...

 ![python mode on](screenshots/python-mode-on.png)

 Compiler and layouter are using similar matching rules.
 The rules in `extensions/python/__init__.py` were initially copied from `treepython.py`.